Archive for the ‘You call that a Joke?’ Category

 So warned, I stuck to the main road.

-The New Yorker Cartoon Caption Contest: Hurry up and find me funny already.
+To the folks at the New Yorker Cartoon Caption Contest: Hurry up and find me funny already.

 Sunday, February 15th, 2009